xiran-yin/CSC207_project/README.md

 ## Feedback
-We welcome your feedback to improve the app.
-Please submit your suggestions via Google Forms.
+We welcome your feedback to improve the app!
+Please fill out this form to share your thoughts with us: [to xiran.yin@mail.utoronto.ca in either .pdf or .docx format](https://docs.google.com/forms/d/e/1FAIpQLSfvY_K9xNoCpZiAG-00ytd2mZnt15hofZ3OYkr0i0_1Y_rVkA/viewform?usp=sf_link).

 Guidelines for Feedback:
 - Be clear and constructive.
 - Focus on usability and functionality.